Sitecore/Sitecore.Demo.Platform/docs/Usage.md

      * Marketing Automation plans may not work as Sitecore marketing definitions are not deployed.
      * Some Content Editor features and other admin pages relying on search indices may not work.
      * The search page and search based components may not work on the CD.
-4. Check the progress of the initialization by viewing the init container's logs:
+5. Check the progress of the initialization by viewing the init container's logs:
    * `docker-compose logs -f init`
-5. Wait about 30 minutes until the init container logs can read `No jobs are running.
+6. Wait about 30 minutes until the init container logs can read `No jobs are running.
 Monitoring stopped.`.
+   * The init container has a known issue where it may stop itself before the jobs are all done.
+If you notice the init container has stopped before logging the `No jobs are running.
+Monitoring stopped.` message, restart the init container by running `docker-compose up -d` and continue monitoring its logs.

 ### Validating deployment